 Claire enjoys introducing people & sharing urban ideas more than anything.

-With two decades of experience activating urban spaces and elevating great people, she's gotten quite good at being scrappy & resourceful with small projects that spark meaningful change.
+With two decades of experience activating urban spaces and connecting city people, she's gotten quite good at being scrappy & resourceful with small projects that spark meaningful change.

-For five years, she served as publisher of Urban Innovation Exchange and Model D, where she profiled hundreds of urban innovators in Detroit & across the country.
-She also organized dozens of civic exchange & storytelling programs, including IdeaLab, On the Ground, The Next Big Thing, The Detroit Story and the Model D Speaker Series.
+For five years, Claire served as publisher of Urban Innovation Exchange and Model D, where she profiled hundreds of urban innovators in Detroit & across the country and organized a number of civic programs, including IdeaLab, On the Ground, The Next Big Thing, The Detroit Story and the Model D Speaker Series.

-In her early Detroit days, she worked with Archive D.S. and Pure Detroit, two pioneers of local design, culture & indie retail.
-She designed many community branding & pro-city propaganda campaigns in the mid oughts, and served on advisory boards for initiatives including Hatch Detroit, Invest Detroit's Urban Retail Loan Fund and D:hive (now Build Institute).
+In her early Detroit days, Claire worked with Archive Design Studio and Pure Detroit, two pioneers of local design & culture.
+She designed many community branding & pro-city campaigns in the mid oughts, and served on advisory boards for initiatives including Hatch Detroit, Invest Detroit Urban Retail Loan Fund and D:hive (now Build Institute).

 At The Skyscraper Museum, she worked closely with founding director Carol Willis to grow her pop-up exhibitions in Wall Street bank lobbies into a permanent space in Lower Manhattan.

 At Van Alen Institute, she helped coordinate the Creative Cities: Renewing New York conference just weeks after 9/11.
-She also contributed to several design competitions, exhibitions, forums & publications to advocate for better design in the public realm.
+She also contributed to design competitions, exhibitions, forums & publications to advocate for better design in the public realm.